learntoswim/material-components-ios/components/Buttons/README.md

 ### How to theme an MDCButton

-First, import both Buttons and Buttons Theming and create an instance of MDCButton.
+To theme an instance of MDCButton you must import the theming extensions and call the methods shown for each button type above.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift